National Dodgeball League

 The National Dodgeball League (NDL) is the only professional dodgeball league in the United States.
-The league was founded in 2004 and is currently headed by Commissioner Edward Prentiss out of Hopkins, MN.
-The league is composed of 24 professional teams, which are divided into the National and the American Dodgeball Conferences.
+The league was founded in 2004.
+At its "peak", the league was composed of 24 professional teams divided into the National and the American Dodgeball Conferences.
 In addition to professional dodgeball, the NDL hosts the annual amateur Dodgeball World Championship (DWC) in Las Vegas, Nevada.
 The DWC draws dodgeball players from across the globe to compete in a tournament to determine the best amateur dodgeball team in the world.
 Prior DWC tournaments have included teams from Canada, Denmark, United Kingdom, Japan, New Zealand, and Australia.